What is the difference between the right to manage and enfranchisement?

 Your landlord must have a legally valid reason in order to oppose your right to manage.
 As it is a statutory right your landlord’s consent is not needed.
 Reasons which your landlord would be entitled to issue a counter-notice are those such as; not enough tenants have consented to the right to manage, the building has less than 75% residential use and your company might not comply with the law.

-If the landlord does issue a counter-notice, you can take him/her to the Leasehold Valuation Tribunal to get an order enforcing the right to manage action.
+If the landlord does issue a counter-notice, you can take him/her to the First Tier Property Tribunal (previously known as the Leasehold Valuation Tribunal or LVT) to get an order enforcing the right to manage action.
 This will however create substantial additional costs and if the landlord is successful at the Tribunal, you will be liable for his/her legal fees.
 This is why it is important to seek advice from experienced right to manage solicitors who will be sure of your eligibility to apply for the right to manage.

 How shall I organise and commit the other tenants?